wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/3-announce-viva-connections-to-your-organization.md

 After testing Viva Connections, it’s time to let the rest of the organization know that it's available for use.
 Announce the launch at team and organization-wide meetings.
-Use your community communication channels like Teams, Yammer, and SharePoint to share more in-depth details about training opportunities, live demonstrations, and [where to get more](https://support.microsoft.com/en-us/office/viva-connections-on-your-desktop-3da30f39-684a-4bde-bb81-2e1407d59b52) information for end users.
+Use communication channels like Teams, Yammer, and SharePoint to share information about training opportunities, live demonstrations, and [where to get more](https://support.microsoft.com/en-us/office/viva-connections-on-your-desktop-3da30f39-684a-4bde-bb81-2e1407d59b52) information for end users.

 :::image type="content" source="../media/communication-channels-by-job-type.png" alt-text="Diagram of communication channels by job type.":::
 Use Microsoft Viva adoption materials to help announce the change.
-In the adoption center you will find communication templates that can be customized.
+In the adoption center you'll find communication templates that can be customized.
 Share these templates with organizational leaders so they can create a special message that speaks to the specific scenarios that impact them.